-The Urban Forest Strategy (UFS) provides a roadmap for the City to design, manage and improve the urban forest to protect and grow the urban forest canopy for the wellbeing of our residents, enterprise, and ecosystems.
+The UFS provides a roadmap for the City to design, manage and improve the urban forest to protect and grow the urban forest canopy for the wellbeing of our residents, enterprise, and ecosystems.

 Broadly, the goals of the UFS are based on the pillars Protect, Grow, Engage, and Investigate.
-This provides a holistic and strategic approach to achieving our aspirational target; to protect and plant enough trees to grow the City's urban canopy cover to 30% (at maturity) by 2042.
+This provides a holistic and strategic approach to achieving our target; to protect and plant enough trees to grow the City's urban canopy cover to 30% (at maturity) by 2043.